Welcome to the University of Iowa Central Microscopy Research Facility! We are happy that you have decided to utilize us for your microscopy research.

 Standard University of Iowa internet policies apply.
 Users are responsible for their passwords and any misuse that occurs through their account.
 Do not download files to CMRF computers.
 Facility staff and HCIS must be notified immediately if you suspect that you have inadvertently infected facility computers.

 For current rates contact facility Director Randy Nessler.

 Bringing Samples into the Facility

-Bringing samples into the facility should be pathogen free and preferably aldehyde fixed.
+Samples brought into the facility must be free of viable pathogenic agents, and preferably be aldehyde fixed.
 If you have questions on sample preparation, please contact Randy Nessler.